Cranial Remolding Helmet

 Will my insurance cover a cranial remolding helmet?

-The STARscanner system eliminates the casting process required for custom-molded cranial remolding helmet.
-Scans are completed in less than 2 seconds using a combination of lasers and cameras.
-It is a Class II laser which is non-invasive.
+Scanning eliminates the casting process required for custom-molded cranial remolding helmet.
 No eyewear or protection is needed.
-This information is sent to Orthomerica electronically and downloaded to a 5-axis carver for precise fabrication.
+The scan data is sent to Orthomerica electronically and downloaded to a 5-axis carver for precise fabrication of a cranial remolding orthosis.
 This non-invasive diagnostic screening tool also includes customized software that allows the orthotist to gather, analyze and quantify clinical outcomes.
 The software collects surface data on slices through pediatric head shapes and provides comparative maps of head shape, as well as cross-sectional slice comparisons.
 For the first time, the orthotist has quantitative information that can be used to support positive clinical outcomes for cranial remolding orthoses to physicians, therapists, caregivers, and insurance companies.

 How often do I have to return for follow-up visits?